Builder Penalised For Not Passing On GST Benefits To Homebuyers

-The option of getting full input set-off credit that developers enjoy on under-construction projects would not be applicable on ready-to-move-in flats.
+So far, the option of getting full input set-off credit that developers enjoy on under-construction projects is not be applicable on ready-to-move-in flats.
 This could effectively mean higher costs for homebuyers of ready-to-move-in flats, say developers.

-"While developers might still get some benefits for projects that are in nascent stages, they will have to bear the tax burden for the ready-to-move-in projects since they are kept out of the GST ambit," PTI quoted Hiranandani Group Chairman and Managing Director Surendra Hiranandani as saying.
+"In the current arrangement, while developers might still get some benefits for projects that are in nascent stages, they will have to bear the tax burden for the ready-to-move-in projects since they are kept out of the GST ambit," an earlier PTI report quoted Hiranandani Group Chairman and Managing Director Surendra Hiranandani as saying.

 Here is the complete list of GST rates.